satyamkr571/interview_prep/README.md

 ### 5. Double Linked List:

-Doubly linked list is a complex type of linked list in which a node contains a pointer to the previous as well as the next node in the sequence.
+A doubly linked list is a complex type of linked list in which a node contains a pointer to the previous as well as the next node in the sequence.
 Therefore, in a doubly linked list, a node consists of three parts: node data, pointer to the next node in sequence(next pointer), pointer to the previous node(previous pointer).
 Node class to represent individual nodes in the doubly linked list.